Nakajima Ki-44 Shōki

-The Nakajima Ki-44 Shōki (鍾馗, "Devil Queller") was a single-seat fighter-interceptor which was developed by the Nakajima Aircraft Company and operated by the Imperial Japanese Army from 1942 to 1945 during World War II.
-Its official designation was Army Type 2 Single-Seat Fighter (二式単座戦闘機) and its Allied reporting name was Tojo.
+The Nakajima Ki-44 Shōki (鍾馗, "Devil Queller") was a single-seat fighter-interceptor which was designed and produced by the Japanese aviation manufacturer Nakajima Aircraft Company.
+Operated by the Imperial Japanese Army (IJA) from 1942 to 1945 during World War II, its official designation was Army Type 2 Single-Seat Fighter (二式単座戦闘機) and its Allied reporting name was Tojo.
 The name Shōki refers to Zhong Kui (鍾馗), a Taoist deity in the Chinese mythology, traditionally regarded as a vanquisher of ghosts and evil beings.

-The design and development of the Ki-44 differed greatly from that of other Japanese fighters of the time, incorporating speed and rate-of-climb in preference to maneuverability.
-This was a result of a need for a heavy fighter aircraft that followed a more offensive doctrine and the Ki-44 is often classified as an Air Defence Fighter.
-Its development ran almost in parallel to its predecessor, the lighter and nimbler Nakajima Ki-43, but the Ki-44 had a higher landing speed and was less maneuverable.
-These were concerns for pilots who would compare it to the Ki-43 or Ki-27 which were far more agile and responsive.
-As a result, the Ki-44 was first restricted to pilots with at least 1000 hours of flying time due to its tricky handling characteristics.
-However, it was later found that younger pilots who had not been instilled with the extensive aerobatic training of earlier cadres could manage the aircraft perfectly well, so the restriction was removed.
+The development of the Ki-44 was launched in 1939 as a dedicated heavy fighter aircraft.
+Performing its maiden flight in August 1940, the initial prototypes initially failed to attain the demanding airspeed requirement of 600 km/h (370 mph); a redesign effort centred around decreasing drag proved the aircraft could exceed this speed.
+The Ki-44 differed greatly from the typical Japanese fighters of the era, its design prioritising both speed and rate-of-climb in preference to maneuverability.
+In contrast to its predecessor, the lighter and nimbler Nakajima Ki-43, the Ki-44 was far less maneuverable and, as a consequence of its use of relatively small wings giving the aircraft a relatively high wing loading, possessed a higher landing speed, which many Japanese pilots disliked.
+These were concerns for pilots that were more use to more agile and responsive aircraft, such as the Ki-43 and the Ki-27.
+As a result, the Ki-44 was first restricted to pilots with at least 1,000 hours of flying time due to its tricky handling characteristics.
+However, it was later found that younger pilots who had not been instilled with the extensive aerobatic training of earlier cadres could manage the aircraft perfectly well, thus this restriction was removed.

-The Ki-44 was the fastest climbing Japanese fighter at the time.
-It was the Imperial Japanese Army's only interceptor type when the USAAF's B-29 Superfortresses began bombing the Japanese mainland in June 1944.
-While there were performance restrictions at high altitude, it was superior to the Ki-43 in that it was capable of matching Allied aircraft in climbs and dives, giving pilots more flexibility in combat and greater pilot confidence than the Ki-43.
-The basic armament of four 12.7mm machine guns or two 12.7mm guns and two 20 mm cannons (or, in a few aircraft, two Ho-301 40mm cannons of limited range) was far more powerful than the older Ki-43's two 12.7mm machine guns.
+The Ki-44 was the fastest climbing Japanese fighter upon its introduction.
+It was the only interceptor in IJA service when the B-29 Superfortresses flown by the United States Army Air Force (USAAF) began bombing the Japanese mainland in June 1944.
+While there were performance restrictions at high altitude, the aircraft was superior to the Ki-43 in that it was capable of matching Allied aircraft in both climbs and dives, which gave pilots more flexibility in combat and greater confidence than the Ki-43.
+The basic armament of four 12.7mm machine guns or two 12.7mm guns and two 20 mm cannons (or, in a few aircraft, two Ho-301 40mm cannons of limited range) was far more powerful than the older Ki-43's twin 12.7mm machine guns.

 Production of the Ki-44 was terminated in late 1944 in favour of the more advanced Nakajima Ki-84, and when the war ended, only three sentai units were still equipped with them.
+Following the Surrender of Japan, several Ki-44s were captured and briefly operated by the Chinese Nationalist Air Force.